6 Things to do in Syracuse on Football Weekends

 Tailgate Where you Stay

 Before you even arrive for the game, try some hot tailgate spots closer to your hotel room.
-Head to Shaughnessy's Irish Pub, located in the Marriott Syracuse Downtown, for the third season of Syracuse Tailgate BlockParties!
+Head to Shaughnessy's Irish Pub, located in the Marriott Syracuse Downtown, for the fourth season of Syracuse Tailgate BlockParties!
 Enjoy free game-day parking with $4 round-trip shuttle service as well as food trucks and live entertainment.
 Staying overnight a bit closer to the Hill?
 Check out the tailgate at the Sheraton Syracuse University, featuring food, drinks and music.

 Eat Like a Local

 Syracuse is a great foodie town!
-Try some of the locals top spots like Dinosaur Bar-B-Que for some pulled pork, Heid’s for a classic Hoffmann coney or Gianelli sausage sandwich or a burger from Ale ‘n’ Angus Pub, which has won the NY Beef Council’s burger competition the last two years with its Beef on Weck and Power Play burgers.
+Try some of the locals top spots like Dinosaur Bar-B-Que for some pulled pork, Heid’s for a classic Hoffmann coney or Gianelli sausage sandwich or a burger from Ale ‘n’ Angus Pub, which has won the NY Beef Council’s burger competition the last three years with its Beef on Weck and Power Play burgers.
 Food Network fans may enjoy eating like a professional at this list of Guy Fieri’s top spots from Diners Drive-ins and Dives.

 Grab a Drink